avocado-framework/avocado/docs/source/ResultFormats.rst

     Avocado could not set --json and --xunit both to output to stdout.
     Please set the output flag of one of them to a file to avoid conflicts.

-That's basically the only rule you need to follow.
+That's basically the only rule, and a sane one, that you need to follow.

-Implementing other output formats
+Implementing other result formats
 ---------------------------------

-If you are looking to implement a new machine/human readable output format, you can refer to :mod:`avocado.core.plugins.xunit`.
+If you are looking to implement a new machine or human readable output format, you can refer to :mod:`avocado.core.plugins.xunit` and use it as a starting point.

 In a nutshell, you have to implement a class that inherits from :class:`avocado.core.result.TestResult` and implements all public methods, that perform actions (write to a file/stream) for each test states.
-You can take a look at :doc:`Plugins` for more info on how to write plugins.
+You can take a look at :doc:`Plugins` for more information on how to write plugin that will activate and execute the new result format.